john-nash-rs/mini-kafka/README.md

 ## How to learn about kafka internals?

 Let's make a mini kafka.
-Please follow the steps below and you should be able to many of the kafka  concepts.
+Please follow the steps below, and you should be able to many of the kafka  concepts.

 ### Step 1